exercism/perl5/docs/RESOURCES.md

 [Awesome Perl](https://github.com/hachiojipm/awesome-perl) is a curated list of useful modules, and also refers to a selection of other lists of recommendations.

-There are several module installers available for Perl 5, which will allow you to install a wide variety of modules available on [CPAN](https://metacpan.org/).
+There are several module installers available for Perl, which will allow you to install a wide variety of modules available on [CPAN](https://metacpan.org/).

 ### App::cpm